8 Workplace Safety Tips for Employees to be Aware of

 What is Workplace Safety and Why is it Important?

 Workplace safety is defined as “The process of protecting employees from work-related illness and injury” (OSHA).
 Through a comprehensive set of guidelines and programs, companies have an obligation to their workforce to provide a safe environment, along with education and tools to aid in the prevention of any work-related incidents from occurring.
-However, even with all the precautions set in place, every work environment has its hazards that employees must be aware of prior to starting their work shifts.
-Accidents, as defined as, “An unexpected, unplanned, uncontrollable, & undesirable event” do occur, so a detailed plan of action must be included in any company’s workplace safety procedures.
-This is important in order to set expectations for employees for everything from what to do if they get injured to reporting an injury, all the way through return-to-work guidelines and clearance to full duty.
+However, even with all the precautions set in place, every work environment has its inherent hazards that employees must be aware of.
+Accidents happen, so a detailed plan of action must be included in every company’s workplace safety procedures.
+This plan of action sets expectations for employees in the event of a work-related injury or incident, and provides return-to-work guidelines and steps to get cleared for full duty.

-What are some Fast Facts on Work-Related Injuries?
-(CDC, The National Institute for Occupational Safety and Health)
+Fast Facts on Work-Related Injuries (via CDC, The National Institute for Occupational Safety and Health)

-- The three most common work-related injuries are due to contact with objects and equipment, overexertion, and bodily reactions, along with falls, slips, and trips without a fall
+- The three most common causes of work-related injuries are: 1. contact with objects and equipment, 2. overexertion, and 3. slips, trips, & falls

 - Per the latest research, an estimated 2.4 million workers sustained work-related injuries that required treatment in 2019